jrmanes/go-toggl/README.md

 ## Setup the project

-In order to make it easy, there is a Makefile with different acctions, to start the project, just execute:
+In order to make it easy, there is a Makefile with different actions, to start the project, just execute:
 ```Makefile
 make setup_project
 ```